aionnetwork/aion-docs/developers/tools/intellij-plugin/get-receipt.md

 Run this command by right clicking anywhere on the contract and selecting **Aion Virtual Machine** → **Remote** → **Get Receipt**.
 Then enter the hash of the transaction you wish to see.

-If you do not enter a valid hash, the plugin will default back to requesting the receipt for the most recent deploynent / call.
+If you do not enter a valid hash, the plugin will default back to requesting the receipt for the most recent deployment / call.